kubernetes-sigs/kueue/.github/ISSUE_TEMPLATE/NEW_RELEASE.md

       Link: <!-- example https://github.com/kubernetes-sigs/kueue/releases/tag/v0.1.0 -->
 - [ ] Run the [openvex action](https://github.com/kubernetes-sigs/kueue/actions/workflows/openvex.yaml) to generate openvex data.
 The action will add the file to the release artifacts.
 - [ ] Run the [SBOM action](https://github.com/kubernetes-sigs/kueue/actions/workflows/sbom.yaml) to generate the SBOM and add it to the release.
+- [ ] Update the value of the key `dependencies.sbom.sbom-file` in `SECURITY-INSIGHTS.yaml` with the SBOM generated in the previous step.
 - [ ] For major or minor releases, merge the `main` branch into the `website` branch to publish the updated documentation.
 - [ ] Send an announcement email to `sig-scheduling@kubernetes.io` and `wg-batch@kubernetes.io` with the subject `[ANNOUNCE] kueue $VERSION is released`.   <!--Link: example https://groups.google.com/a/kubernetes.io/g/wg-batch/c/-gZOrSnwDV4 -->
 - [ ] Update the below files with respective values in `main` branch :